Supported Accommodation and Care Homes

 - Care Homes without Nursing (Residential Homes) which provide accommodation, meals and twenty-four hour personal care but do not provide nursing care

 - Care Homes with Nursing for people who need regular nursing care, which is provided by a qualified nurse or under the direct supervision of a qualified nurse

 - Dual Registered Homes that provide both residential and nursing care and usually also provide a wider range of services.

 If you think that you may need to move to live in a care home, there are two ways of arranging this:

 - If you have the financial resources to pay for this support you can make your own arrangements directly with the home of your choice

 - If you do not have the financial resources to pay for this support yourself or you are unable to make your own arrangements, contact the Access Team to discuss your options and, if necessary, to arrange a care and support needs assessment.

 Moving into a Care Home is a major decision, we recommend that you seek advice to make sure that this is the best option for you, and consider advice on choosing a home.
 All Care Homes must be registered with the Care Quality Commission (CQC) which inspects them and publishes inspection reports and service ratings.
-You can search for homes using the CQC website or for local homes you can search the Adult Social Care Directory of Services.
+You can search for homes using the CQC website or for local homes you can search the Adult Social Care and Health Directory.